Human resources management

 Deka’s family friendliness can also be seen in many aspects of everyday life: Over the past five years, Deka Group employees have returned to work 12.8 months after the birth of a child on average.

-DekaBank supports its employees in childcare with 30 day care and 22 kindergarten places at the Frankfurt location.
-In addition, Deka provides free emergency care of up to five days per child per year.
+DekaBank supports its employees with childcare by providing nursery and kindergarten places at the Frankfurt location.
+Additionally, Deka offers free emergency care for up to five days per child per year, as well as holiday care for up to 10 days per child per year.

 Women in management positions and the professional advancement of women